 The short and sweet answer to this question is an absolute yes!
 Provided the desired behaviors that should be a part of the organizational culture are mapped correctly and employee rewards and recognition are used to reinforce them.
 It can be one of the most effective tools for creating and transforming organizational culture.

-Let’s take an example – as an organization, if you want to create a culture of honesty and hard work, you might want to formally recognize employees who had the option of not being fully honest in the course of their work by taking the easy way out but decided to stay on the right path even if that meant putting in a lot more effort and maybe even a slight delay in achieving their goals.
+Let’s take an example – as an organization if you want to create a culture of honesty and hard work, you might want to formally recognize employees who had the option of not being fully honest in the course of their work by taking the easy way out but decided to stay on the right path even if that meant putting in a lot more effort and maybe even a slight delay in achieving their goals.

-Another example could be of an organization that wants to discourage employees from staying in office till late either because they are inefficient or they want to impress their superiors.
-If the organization recognizes employees who are genuinely efficient – they complete their work on time and leave office on time.
+Another example could be an organization that wants to discourage employees from staying in the office till late either because they are inefficient or they want to impress their superiors.
+If the organization recognizes genuinely efficient employees, they consistently complete their work on time and leave the office on time.

-In fact, our view is that rewards and recognition can play a pivotal role in initiating a change in the organization’s culture.
-It is really basic human nature to gravitate towards behaviors than giving them the maximum benefits.
+Our view is that employee rewards and recognition can play a pivotal role in initiating a change in the organization’s culture.
+It is really basic human nature to gravitate towards behaviors rather than giving them the maximum benefits.

 Organizations should include behavior or value-based recognition in their employee programs in addition to the general outcome-based recognition – that’s our recommendation.

 Lead author: Sagar Chaudhuri, the Co-Founder and CEO of HiFives.
 He is an HR Tech Evangelist with over 25 years of experience in the corporate world and entrepreneurship.
 In the past, Sagar has worked with companies such as Genpact, Infosys, and ICICI Bank, in leadership roles.
 He has an engineering degree from IIT Kharagpur and an MBA from IIM Lucknow.
 Connect on LinkedIn

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)